geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 Yeah, the benchmark schedule.
 But you can evaluate the speed.
-If you're not capable of evaluating the speed, you can't You can't...
+If you're not capable of evaluating the speed, you can't You can't..
 External benchmark schedule is a pretty good evaluation.
 The matching engine right now uses a lot of if statements.
 If you can compile it and replace it with dictionary lookups, that's going to be a lot faster.